slsa-framework/slsa/docs/provenance/v1.md

 ---
 title: Provenance
 layout: standard
-hero_text: To trace software back to the source and define the moving parts in a complex supply chain, provenance needs to be there from the very beginning.
-It’s the verifiable information about software artifacts describing where, when and how something was produced.
-For higher SLSA levels and more resilient integrity guarantees, provenance requirements are stricter and need a deeper, more technical understanding of the predicate.
 ---
 <!-- Note: We only include the major version in the URL, e.g. "v1" instead of
 "v1.0", because minor versions are guaranteed to be backwards compatible.
 We still include the minor version number in the selector (_data/versions.yml) so that readers can easily find the current minor version number. -->

+To trace software back to the source and define the moving parts in a complex supply chain, provenance needs to be there from the very beginning.
+It's the verifiable information about software artifacts describing where, when and how something was produced.
+For higher SLSA levels and more resilient integrity guarantees, provenance requirements are stricter and need a deeper, more technical understanding of the predicate.

 ## Purpose